zitadel/zitadel/docs/docs/quickstarts/call-zitadel-api/dot-net.md

 ### Create example client

 Change the program.cs file to the content below.
-This will create a client for the management api and call its `GetMyOrg` function.
+This creates a client for the management API and calls its `GetMyOrg` function.

-The SDK will make sure you will have access to the API by retrieving a Bearer Token using JWT Profile with the provided scopes (`openid` and `urn:zitadel:iam:org:project:id:69234237810729019:aud`).
+To make sure you can access the API, the SDK retrieving a Bearer Token using a JWT Profile with the provided scopes (`openid` and `urn:zitadel:iam:org:project:id:69234237810729019:aud`).

 ```csharp
 using System;